scylladb/scylladb/docs/getting-started/cloud-instance-recommendations.rst

 ^^^^^^^^^^^^^^
 i3en instances have up to 4x the networking bandwidth of i3 instances, enabling up to 100 Gbps of sustained network bandwidth.

-i3en support is available for ScyllaDB Enterprise 2019.1.1 and higher and ScyllaDB Open Source 3.1 and higher.

 ===========================  ===========  ============  =====================
 Model	                     vCPU         Mem (GB)      Storage (NVMe SSD)
 ===========================  ===========  ============  =====================